A Better Onboarding Experience for Zilliz

 What is my role?

-Zilliz is a vector database platform that helps developers build AI‑powered applications, serving 10,000+ enterprise users globally.
+Zilliz is an open source vector database platform that helps developers build AI‑powered applications, serving 10,000+ enterprise users globally.

 Problem definition